What you'll need Resident Hand Book

 Throwing anything from a building, window, or balcony.

-Throwing anything at people, buildings, windows, or
+Throwing anything at people, buildings, windows, or structures.

 Throwing anything in a public/common area.

 COURTESY HOURS: Courtesy hours are in effect 24 hours a day.
-During

-disruptive to your community.
+or disruptive to your community.
 If you are asked by anyone to

 quiet down, you are expected to comply immediately.
 Excessive